Extra Big. Extra Classy.

 This XXL cover pairs great with our 3-pack of M, L, and X covers.
 Of course, it makes a great hostess gift, too.

 Halo Dish Covers offers hope to South Africans through the creation of much needed employment opportunities and contributes towards freeing our environment of single-use plastic waste.
-The Utensils Series is the work of a young artist, Gabriele Jacobs.
+The Beach House Series is the work of artist Miro Van der Vloed.
 (Scroll down to read more.)

-BORING (BUT USEFUL) STUFF Care instructions: Machine wash, air or tumble dry as required.
+Care instructions: Machine wash, air or tumble dry as required.
 Do not use in oven, not tested in microwave

 This cover is Extra, Extra Large, fitting dishes up to 18".